NikolaPavlovic1/ISA2019/README.md

     Prerequisites: NodeJS, Angular CLI, Visual Studio Code

-    Description: In order to successfullyrun a project, first you need to import it in Visual Studio Code.
+    Description: In order to successfully run a project, first you need to import it in Visual Studio Code.
 After that, in terminal, type ng serve.
 After project running is completed, type localhost:4200 in your browser.